jackieroger/RPL_association_study/README.md

 Installation guide: To run the code, clone this repository.
 Cloning typically takes a minute or less.

 The data used for our project (UCSF and Stanford EHR) is not publically available.
-If you would like to set up an official collaboration, email marina.sirota@ucsf.edu.
+UCSF-affiliated individuals can request access to UCSF EHR data by contacting UCSF Information Commons (Info.Commons@ucsf.edu).
+Stanford’s EHR data is managed through the Stanford Research Repository (https://med.stanford.edu/starr-tools.html).
+Individuals not affiliated with UCSF may request to set up an official collaboration with a UCSF-affiliated investigator by contacting the principal investigator, Marina Sirota (marina.sirota@ucsf.edu).
 Requests should be processed within a couple of weeks.

 License: